BlackTesseract/BruteForcePass/README.md

 ## Credits

-Thanks to @SpotlightForBugs who prvided the lists of pre- and suffixes.
+Thanks to @SpotlightForBugs who provided the lists of pre- and suffixes.